 Match 5 - The winner of Match 3 will play the first seeded team.
 The loser of Match 5 will be sent to the lower bracket.

-Match 6 - The winner of Match 4 will play the winner of Match 5.
+Match 6 - The winner of Match 4 will play the second seeded team.
 The loser of Match 6 will be sent to the lower bracket.

 Match 7 - The loser of match 5 will player the loser of Match 6.
 The loser of Match 7 will be eliminated from the Regional Playoff and ranked in fourth place.